 In September, 2002, I married Janet and ever since we have lived in her home in Amsterdam-North — a flat on the sixth floor of a high-rise building situated in a beautiful park.

 We live among the tree-tops, so to speak (watching flocks of playful parrots go from tree to tree — global warming is unfolding before our very eyes).
-We may eventually move back to the very center of Amsterdam, but there’s no hurry.
+At times we consider moving back to the very center of Amsterdam, but there’s no hurry.
+No need, either, really.
 Over here we’ve actually got the best of two worlds: On the one hand one of the finest cities in the world, and on the other one of the most beautiful nature areas — including an Unesco World Heritage-listed countryside.

 And of course we’ve got the river IJ, Amsterdam’s waterfront, as our “backyard.”